 9. Get Enough Sleep

-With the high paced world that we live in, the value of sleep is overlooked.
+In the high paced world that we live in, the value of sleep is overlooked.
 The need to sleep is numbed down by another cup of coffee.
 Sleeping poorly will not only show visible signs of aging on your face, but it will also make you perceive yourself as being less attractive.

 This is according to a study conducted in 2015 in the Clinical and Experimental Dermatology journal.
 According to the National Sleep Foundation, the time you spend sleeping should be 9 hours every night.

-When compared to those who had less than 5 hours of sleep women who slept 7-9 hours had skin that bounced back better from exposure to ultraviolet rays.
+When compared to those who had less than 5 hours of sleep. women who slept 7-9 hours had skin that bounced back better from exposure to ultraviolet rays.

-This indicates that the more hours of sleep you get the more time your skin has to recover from the negative effects of the sun hence delaying the aging of process It turns out the term beauty sleep is not a mythical concept after all.
+This indicates that the more hours of sleep you get the more time your skin has to recover from the negative effects of the sun hence delaying the aging of process.
+It turns out the term beauty sleep is not a mythical concept after all.

-While you are asleep, your body will release a hormone that aids in growth which in turn restores collagen and elastin, which are the main constituents the essential building blocks of young, glowing skin.
+While you are asleep, your body will release a hormone that aids in growth which in turn restores collagen and elastin, which are the main constituents in the essential building blocks of young, glowing skin.

 According to James Maas, Ph.D., psychology Professor at Cornell University and ‘Power Sleep’ author, effects of sleep deprivation have been seen to be high cortisol and glucose levels which in turn lead to hypertension and type II diabetes which accelerates aging.